icflorescu/trpc-sveltekit/README.md

 ### Server-Side Rendering

-If you need to use SSR, make sure to initialize your tRPC client like so:
+If you need to use the tRPC client in SvelteKit's `load()` function for SSR, make sure to initialize it like so:

 ```ts
 // $lib/trpcClient.ts